Issue 2 in brief:

 • Decoder.
 Dan Barrow with a deep read in the form of an essay to reactivate the Burroughs-inspired and nearly-forgotten punk film for 2015 and beyond.

 • Dadabots.
 A presentation of open-source algorithms which search, remix and post music throughout the Soundcloud community as told through a correspondence with the musician-hackers.

 • The Photography of Sebastian Mayer.
 A presentation from the accomplished German photographer.

 • An Anthology of Recording Music, Volume 1.
-A new on-going section presents a wide variety of artists relating boundaries when composing one song before presenting it to the band or entering the recording studio.
+A new on-going section presents a wide variety of artists relating the situational boundaries of composing one song before presenting it to the band or entering the recording studio.
 Read personal accounts from C Spencer Yeh, James Hoff, Julia McFarlane (Twerps), Jane Penny (TOPS), Sadie Dupuis (Speedy Ortiz), Ben Chasny (Six Organs of Admittance), Benoît Pioulard, Greg Saunier (Deerhoof) and more.

 In more detail:

-The last pages of Issue 2 present another new on-going section for HIGHWAY: an invitational visual essay in which over 10 pages are given over to the Italian imprint Hundebiss to share a [distilled] manifest of the label’s vision.
-The visual essay is exclusive to the print edition so grab a print copy in our store.
+To close, a commissioned essay by writer, poet and critic Dan Barrow on an almost-forgotten punk & new wave film, Decoder (released in West Germany in 1984).
+Barrow’s essay profoundly reads and contextualizes the film, reactivating it for 2015 and beyond.
+The essay is accompanied by rare photography from the film’s production.
+The last pages of Issue 2 present another new on-going section for HIGHWAY: an invitational visual essay in which over 10 pages of editorial space are given over to the Italian imprint, Hundebiss to present [a distilled] visual manifestation of the label’s vision.
+The visual essay is exclusive to the print edition so get a print copy in our store.